mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 - Gquest was the #1 requested feature, from new and old players alike.
 Mob db/mastermind was #2.
 There were many dozens of them.
 Anyone with a private script has a leg up on everyone else who doesn't.
 By providing a superior quality version to everyone, that playing field is levelled.

 If there are any questions feel free to email me at my google mail account (aardstar) and I will get back to you whenever I check the account.
 Thanks for any remaining support.

+Btw, Lasher apparently considers the following to be constructive feedback:

+15 Dec 14:44:20 - Lasher tells you 'the only direct talk I have is that you are a cancer on this game it would be better without.
+For a decade I tried to convince myself that could change.
+I'm done.'

+Nice.
+Thanks for the encouraging message.
+Way to set a positive example by throwing stones in your glass house.